johannesvollmer/exrs/README.md

 We try to prevent writing invalid OpenEXR files by either taking advantage of Rusts type system, or runtime checks if the type system does not suffice.

+### Architecture

+The main parts of this library are:

+-   `file` - Provides raw access to the files contents.

+    The File is loaded from a byte stream into really low level structures.
+No decompression will take place up to this stage, and no data will be rearranged compared to the file layout.
+    This representation is as close to the file layout as feasible, in order to be really fast if no decompression is required.
+    Basic file content validation is made to avoid processing invalid files.

+-   `image` - Supports interpreting the raw file and supports (but is not enforcing) exr conventions.

+    It is able to convert between the raw file contents and usable formats, for example `RGBA` arrays.
+This is optional because the OpenEXR format is very detailed, and converting to simpler representation will lose that detail.
+This part of the library is provided mainly for some very simple use-cases, like displaying a larger preview than OpenEXR already contains.

+### What I am proud of

+-   For simple files, very few heap allocations are made during loading (only for offset table data and actual pixel data)
+-   This is a pretty detailed README
+-   (more to come)

 ### Specification